The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/9-hashing-passwords-bcrypt.md

 {% hint style="info" %}
 `validatePassword` is the only function that selects the password with `SELECT *` — but it ensures the hash never leaves the model by returning only `{ user_id, username }`.

-Again, note that the controllers do not need to be updated in when making this change!
+Again, note that the controllers and the frontend do not need to be updated in when making this change!
 {% endhint %}

 ### Tracing the Auth Flows